stuart-knock/docs/UserGuide/UserGuide-Tutorial_Parameter_Space_Exploration.rst

 **Summary**:
 In |TVB| platform it is possible to launch parallel simulations to explore the changes in dynamics of the brain as a function of the local dynamics parameters.
-We illustrate this process with a case study in larg-escale brain simulations within |TVB|.
+We illustrate this process with a case study in larg-scale brain simulations within |TVB|.